burdiuz/traceability-matrices/README.md

 });
 ```

-Once test is finished, coverage report will be stored in a coverage folder specified in cypress config or environment variable.
-Stored file is a JSON file and is not suitable for viewung, to generate viewable information and actual matrices/tables user should use command `traceability-matrices generate` to generate static HTML files with reports or `traceability-matrices serve` to start local HTTP server with reports.
+Once test run is finished, coverage report will be stored in a coverage folder specified in cypress config or environment variable.
+Stored file is a JSON file and is not suitable for viewing, to generate viewable information and actual matrices/tables, user should use command `traceability-matrices generate` to generate static HTML files with reports or `traceability-matrices serve` to start local HTTP server with reports.

+Example project is available in [git repo](https://github.com/burdiuz/traceability-matrices/tree/master/test-project)

 ## Installation

-First add the package via NPM
+Install the package via NPM

 ```
 npm install -D @actualwave/traceability-matrices